 A microadventure is a great way to do something exhilarating and adrenaline-fuelled, tick off bucket-list items, try something new, stave off the winter blues, and put the pep back in your step.

-For the organised plannerIf you’re the plan-ahead, pre-book and pack-it-all-in kind of traveller, Rotorua is the perfect destination as there’s so much to do here and it’s easy to get around to it all.
-You can have a full day of non-stop, high-energy action.
+For the plannersIf you’re the organised, plan-ahead, pre-book and pack-it-all-in kind of traveller, Rotorua will suit you perfectly since there’s so much to do here.
+Thankfully, it’s also easy to get around to everything, and there are no traffic or parking issues.
+You can easily plan a full day of non-stop, high-energy action.

-Put your adventure pants on (and perhaps some warm layers) and head to your pre-booked, early morning Ultimate Tour at Rotorua Canopy Tours, voted TripAdvisor’s #11 experience on the planet, and this year named #1 Nature Activity in the world!
+Don your adventure-wear (and perhaps some warm layers) and head to your pre-booked, early morning Ultimate Tour at Rotorua Canopy Tours, recently named #1 Nature Activity in the world by TripAdvisor!
 This incredible 3.5-hour eco-adventure involves six ziplines, a 50-metre-high cliff walk (pictured at top), suspended swing bridges, an 18-metre-high controlled descent, and amazing guides who take you through a protected ancient forest.

-This tour is famous and a bucket-list item because you’ll be tackling Tutea Falls, the world’s tallest commercially rafted waterfall at 7 metres (pictured above).
+This activity is a famous bucket-list item because you’ll be tackling Tutea Falls, the world’s tallest commercially rafted waterfall at 7 metres.
 But not to worry, you’ll have plenty of time with your guide to build up anticipation and practice your newly acquired skills in the rapids and two smaller waterfalls before the big drop.

 Once you’re off the river, change into your dry clothes and head to dinner before your final activity for the day: a sunset tour to see magical glow worms in their natural habitats.
 Real Rotorua offers a two to three-hour walking tour, or you can opt to explore via three-hour kayak tour with Paddle Board Rotorua.